Installing DVD Drives and Other Auxiliary Drives

 Make sure to choose fans that fit the openings on your computer case.
 There are different sizes including 60mm, 120mm, 140mm, 200mm, and others.

 In this assembly, the fan housing was included but didn't come with a fan installed.
 A fan that was purchased separately was mounted in the fan shroud, which was in turn snapped into the computer case.
-Other cases have holes for the fan to be directly mounted to the case using pins or screws.
+Most modern cases use much bigger fans than this one, and they're usually attached directly to the case.

 Next, let's install the Panel Connectors